 Emirates lays off pilots, cabin crew, plans thousands more job cuts -sources

-Emirates, one of the world's biggest long-haul airlines, laid off more pilots and cabin crew on Tuesday as it it manages a cash crunch caused by the global coronavirus pandemic, and plans thousands of additional job cuts, five company sources said.
-Aviation is one of the industries worst hit by the outbreak, which has dented travel demand and forced major airlines to lay off staff and seek government bailouts.
+Emirates, one of the world's biggest long-haul airlines, laid off more pilots and cabin crew on Tuesday as it manages a cash crunch caused by the global coronavirus pandemic, and plans thousands of additional job cuts, five company sources said.
+Aviation is one of the industries worst hit by the outbreak, with airlines forced to lay off staff and seek government bailouts.

 - READ MORE ON: